All-Inclusive 5-Day Romance Novel Convention - Only $699 or less! Which includes…

 And then there were the Casanova Suitors, mingling with us all week, pitching in, helping, being perfectly adorable gentlemen.
 All four of the guys were so friendly and talkative.
 Jimmy certainly knows how to pick them.
 They called bingo… even played strip bingo one day, which I’m sad to say, I missed.
 I heard they stopped at the briefs or boxers.
 They performed live, acting out scenes as someone narrated from three different excerpts of books.
 It was laugh out loud hilarious!
 They danced to “Open Arms” and “Save a Horse, Ride a Cowboy” to the delight of everyone in attendance.
 They answered questions, smiled for us, flexed for us, and put up with dozens of screaming women judging their handsome, though well-covered derrieres.
 There could only be one winner, alas, and Shawn Cunningham was voted Mr. RNC Casanova while the others congratulated him.

-All in all, I came back with super positive feelings for the RNConvention and Jimmy Thomas, as well as the lovely ladies of InD’tale Magazine.
+All in all, I came back with super positive feelings for the RNConvention and Jimmy Thomas.
 I will be pinching pennies to try to go again next year, when I’ll attempt to get my hubby to go with me.
 I think I could have a blast with him in Vegas, don’t you?

 Until next time,